-- 30% large capitalization (large cap) stocks (indexes of stocks with a high market value, such as the S&P 500)
+- 28% domestic large capitalization (large cap) stocks (indexes of stocks with a high market value, such as the S&P 500)

-- 30% mid cap
+- 28% domestic mid cap

-- 15% small cap
+- 14% domestic small cap

-- 25% international holdings.
+- 30% international holdings.

 Within that structure, Helm leans toward indexes of stocks known in market parlance as Value Stocks - typically defined by low price to book value (that is, a low stock price relative to the value of the company's assets), low price-earnings ratios and a history of regular dividend payments.